chrisladd/CGLTextViewContainer/README.md

 CGLTextViewContainer is a lighweight version of Jared Sinclair's excellent workaround to UITextView's notorious update problems.

-It's pretty much just wholesale stolen, but it differs in a few ways: it trusts clients enough to grant them access to the internal text view, cutting the amount of code eeded by about half.
+It's pretty much just wholesale stolen, but it differs in a few ways: it trusts clients enough to grant them access to the internal text view, cutting the amount of code needed by about half.
 Has-a vs. is-a or pretends-to-be-a.
 It allows configuration of the text container's height.
-And it takes into account measurements of the text view's nset.
+And it takes into account measurements of the text view's text container inset.

 Original source here:
 https://github.com/jaredsinclair/JTSTextView